shinsoj/techart/optimization/optimization.md

 Lights can optionally cast __shadows__.
 This gives them greater realism but has a __bigger performance cost__.
 Lights and realtime shadows have a big impact on performance, these effects give extra draw calls for the CPU and extra processing on the GPU.
 Also, shadow maps resolution has a moderate performance cost.

+As mentioned earlier, triangle count is rarely a problem. __But it matters for shadow casting__, adding the processing costs to that.

 > Disable shadow casting where possible.

 Soft shadows have a greater rendering overhead than hard shadows but __this only affects the GPU and does not cause much extra CPU work__.